To the glory of God.

 BA at 40 Years

 In 2010, Brentwood Academy published a commemorative book which chronicles the first 40 years in the life of the school.
 Books were distributed to all BA families, alumni, parents of alumni, grandparents and others in the community who have been a part of the mission and ministry of Brentwood Academy.
-If you would like a copy, please contact our Advancement Office.
+If you would like a copy, please contact Angie Collins in the Development Office.